TKolbusz/websocket-sync/README.md

 Broadcasts change notifications to subscribed clients.
 Client is responsible for storing point in time where last message was successfully read.

-After connecting, server should replay all the events since the last time client had disconnected - TODO.
+After connecting, server replays all the events since the last time client had disconnected.

 Reservation REST API:
 Allows the creation of new reservation entities.